boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 --- abstract

 This document provides simple fixes to the IANA IP Flow Information Export (IPFIX) registry.
-Specifically, this document provides updates to fix a shortcoming in the description of some Information Elements (IE), updates to ensure a consistent structure when calling an existing IANA registry, and updates to fix broken pointers, orphan section references, etc. The updates are also meant to bringing some consistency among the entries of the registry.
+Specifically, this document provides updates to fix a shortcoming in the description of some Information Elements (IE), updates to ensure a consistent structure when calling an existing IANA registry, and updates to fix broken pointers, orphan section references, etc. The updates are also meant to bring some consistency among the entries of the registry.

 --- middle

 # Introduction

-As the OPSAWG is currently considering {{?I-D.ietf-opsawg-rfc7125-update}} which updates {{?RFC7125}}, the WG realized that some other parts of the IANA IP Flow Information Export (IPFIX) registry {{IANA-IPFIX}} were not up-to-date.
-Indeed, since its initial creation in 2007, some IPFIX Information Elements (IEs) are not adequately specified any longer (while they were at some point in time in the past).
-This document intends to update the IANA registry and bringing some consistency among the entries of the registry.
+When OPSAWG was considering {{?I-D.ietf-opsawg-rfc7125-update}} which updates {{?RFC7125}}, the WG realized that some other parts of the IANA IP Flow Information Export (IPFIX) registry {{IANA-IPFIX}} were not up-to-date.
+Indeed, since its initial creation in 2007, some IPFIX Information Elements (IEs) are no longer adequately specified  (while they were at some point in time in the past).
+This document intends to update the IANA registry and bring some consistency among the entries of the registry.

-As discussed with IANA, the "Additional Information" entry in {{IANA-IPFIX}} should contain a link to an existing registry, when applicable, as opposed to having:
+As discussed with IANA during the publication process of {{?RFC9487}}, the "Additional Information" entry in {{IANA-IPFIX}} should contain a link to an existing registry, when applicable, as opposed to having:

-- A link to an exiting registry in the "Description" entry.
+- A link to an existing registry in the "Description" entry.
 - The registry detailed values repeated in the "Description" entry.
 This practice has the drawback that the description must be updated each time the registry is updated.

 Therefore, this document lists a set of simple fixes to the IPFIX IANA registry {{IANA-IPFIX}}.
 These fixes are classified as follows: